Wisconsin State Capitol: Expansion, 1882–1884

+Construction was nearly complete when, on November 8, 1883, a portion of the south wing extension collapsed, killing five workers and injuring 20 others.
+Witnesses to the disaster included a young Frank Lloyd Wright, who later wrote that the experience continued to haunt him throughout his life and his career as an architect.
+The inquest into the cause of the accident was led by Dane County district attorney and future Governor Robert M. La Follette.
+Jones and Nowlan, as well as Milwaukee architect Henry C. Koch, who had consulted on the design, were found guilty of negligence.
+Work on the expansions was ultimately completed around November 1884, under the direction of Chicago architect William W. Boyington.

+Fire

+In 1903, Governor La Follette established a Capitol Improvement Commission to consider further additions to the Capitol.
+The commission's immediate goal was to expand the space available for the Supreme Court, then to consider "improvements that will make practically a new statehouse."
+Prominent architectural firms such as McKim, Mead & White and George B. Post & Sons were invited to submit designs, but declined due to the project's small size and low budget.
+One who did take an interest was Cass Gilbert, previously the architect of the Minnesota State Capitol.

-On the night of February 26, 1904, a gas jet ignited a newly varnished ceiling in the third capitol building.
-Although the building had an advanced fire-fighting system, the nearby University of Wisconsin–Madison's reservoir, which supplied the capitol, was empty, allowing the fire to spread substantially before the switch to alternative city water supplies could be made.
+On the night of February 26, 1904, a gas jet ignited a newly varnished ceiling in the Capitol.
+Although the building had an advanced fire-fighting system, the nearby University of Wisconsin–Madison's reservoir, which supplied the Capitol, was empty, allowing the fire to spread substantially before the switch to alternative city water supplies could be made.
 Madison firefighters could not handle the blaze on their own, so additional men and equipment had to be brought from Milwaukee.
 The effectiveness of the reinforcements was initially hampered by very cold temperatures; by the time they reached Madison, their equipment had frozen and needed to be thawed.
-As a result, the entire structure, except the north wing, burned to the ground.
+As a result, the entire structure, except the north wing, was completely gutted.
 Numerous records, books, and historical artifacts were lost, including the mount of Old Abe, a Civil War mascot.
 However, through the efforts of university students, much of the state law library was saved.
-The fire occurred just after the state legislature had voted to cancel the capitol's fire insurance policy.
+The priceless artifacts collected by the State Historical Society were unaffected, as that agency had moved into a new building of its own in 1900.
+The fire occurred just after the state legislature had voted to cancel the Capitol's fire insurance policy in favor of a State Insurance Fund as a cost-saving measure, resulting in unprotected losses of nearly one million dollars.